-I’ve been in eight airports, even more hotel rooms, on two trains, in countless Lyft vehicles and visited lots of places in between over the last 30 days.
-I’ve done several interviews, spent time with friends, hosted twelve book tour events and hugged and shaken the hands of close to 1500 people.
+On my last big tour, I was in eight airports, even more hotel rooms, on two trains, in countless Lyft vehicles and visited lots of places in between.
+I did several interviews, spent time with friends, hosted twelve book tour events and hugged and hung out with close to 1500 people.

-(UPDATE: I’m getting ready for another multi-city book tour and I’ll be following all of the recommendations I wrote more than two years ago below.)
+(UPDATE: I’m getting ready for another multi-city book tour and I’ll be following all of the recommendations I wrote years ago below.)

 A Gentle Warrior’s Guide to Healthy Travel